StackAbuse/search-algorithms/README.md

-# jump-search-in-python
+# search-algorithms

-Accompanying code for this blog post: https://stackabuse.com/jump-search-in-python/
+A repo of search algorithsm that were implemented in StackAbuse blog posts